se-edu/learningresources/contents/javascript/Javascript-framework-Redux.md

 }
 ```

 There are no direct setters to the store.
-The store is read-only; the only way to change the store is by emitting an action, which we will learn about next.

-### Action
+The store is read-only.

-Something in the state can be changed by dispatching an **action**, a plain object.
+The only way to change something in the state is by dispatching an **action**, a plain object.

 ```js
 { type: 'ADD_TODO', text: 'Go to swimming pool' }
 { type: 'TOGGLE_TODO', index: 1 }
 { type: 'SET_VISIBILITY_FILTER', filter: 'SHOW_ALL' }
 ```

-### Reducer

 The current state, and an action is passed into a **reducer**, a pure function which returns the next state of the application